Feeds:

 6. Make time for Hay

 Hay-on-Wye is world-famous for its secondhand bookshops.
 There are about thirty bookshops in the town, only one Pembertons sells new and they have a big shop on site.
 There are cafes, other interesting shops, don’t miss out.
+Update 30.5.13: Pembertons no longer runs the Festival bookshop, through there still is one and Booths also sells new books.

 7. Eat when you are hungry